AyaShigure/Speech_Recognition_Lab/README.md

 # Speech to Text with OpenAI Whisper-1 Model and GPT-4o for Post Processing
 # Version 3.1

+# Upcoming Version 4 (ToDo):
+1. Add a easy to use GUI
+2. Add a requirement.txt

 This project provides scripts for recording and transcribing long academic research presentations.

 ## What Does It Do?